-Reports on the Workshops held at the Sixth International AAAI Conference on Weblogs and Social Media, Daniel Archambault and Ruben Bouwmeester and Cosmin Cabulea and Elizabeth M. Daly and Giusy Di Lorenzo, and Maarten de Rijke and Martin Harrigan and Eser Kandogan and Michael Muller and Mor Naaman and Daniele Quercia and Damiano Spina and Markus Strohmaier and Arkaitz Zubiaga, AI Magazine 34(1), pp. 101–103, 2013 (Link).
+Reports on the Workshops held at the Sixth International AAAI Conference on Weblogs and Social Media, Daniel Archambault and Ruben Bouwmeester and Cosmin Cabulea and Elizabeth M. Daly and Giusy Di Lorenzo, and Maarten de Rijke and Martin Harrigan and Eser Kandogan and Michael Muller and Mor Naaman and Daniele Quercia and Damiano Spina and Markus Strohmaier and Arkaitz Zubiaga, AI Magazine 34(1), pp. 101–103, 2013 (DOI, Link).

 Using Storm to Perform Dynamic Egocentric Network Motif Analysis, Martin Harrigan and Pádraig Cunningham and Lorcan Coyle, The 3rd International Workshop on Knowledge Discovery Using Cloud and Distributed Computing Platforms (KDCloud'12) at the IEEE International Conference on Data Mining (ICDM'12), IEEE Computer Society, pp. 408–415, 2012 (DOI).